 He wants you to live abundantly, but this can only be accomplished by allowing Him to cut into that fleshly part of you which is still stubbornly clinging to life.
 Should you resist?
 Certainly not!
 You must learn to suffer all things!
 The death of self must be voluntary, and it can only be accomplished as far as you allow.

-Abraham was not the only one of God's saints who had to make a choice concerning self-sacrifice.
-David, the prophets, the disciples, and the apostle Paul came to a point where they willingly laid down their lives—their personal desires, goals, and dreams—for the love of God.
+Many of God's saints had to make a choice concerning self-sacrifice.
+Abraham, David, the prophets, the disciples, and the apostle Paul came to a point where they willingly laid down their lives—their personal desires, goals, and dreams—for the love of God.

 Jesus willingly sacrificed His life for you so that you would have the opportunity to know Him personally.
 He did not avoid the cross.
 Because He was willing to die for you, you can live eternally.
 Will you not die to self, crucified with Christ, to gain life more abundant than you can imagine?